The Perfect Treehouse in Vanuatu

 Today, the same magma continues to light up the night sky like an endless sunset.
 But after an adventurous flight from Port Vila, dodging monsoon clouds, and a bumpy two-hour ride through rugged terrain on the back of a ute, it was something else that captured my attention.

 The verdant foliage parted to reveal a hidden garden amongst the tropical rainforest.
 Fred George, custodian of Tanna Tree Top Lodge, chuckled proudly: “There is the penthouse suite, my friend!”
 There, sitting six metres off the ground amongst the tangled canopy was the manifestation of my childhood dreams: the ultimate tree house.
+The perfect treehouse is in Vanuatu.

 Excited, I climbed the airy staircase to the rustic but cosy bungalow, and sat on the balcony to admire the most unique vista on Tanna Island.
 Beyond the twisting branches of the tree rose the ashen crater of Mount Yasur.